Hermiedapwdrman/CH_Fishinator/firmware/esp_src/ReadMe_Firmware.md

 5) Note: app_main() is declared as a c function, if your main source is a .cpp file, make sure to prepend  **extern "C"** onto function definition.

-5) If you are not using arduino, you can delete symbolic link and comment out include directory in top level **CMakeLists.txt**

 ###### Reference docs: https://esp-idf.readthedocs.io/

-### Regarding Arduino-esp as a component:
+#### Regarding arduino-esp32 as a component:

-1) The IDF build system will find arduino-esp if it is sybolically linked:
-  *  _ln -s /CH/development/sdk/arduino-esp32_
+###### Note: Check the repo branches, there might be minor difference betweeen IDF and Arduino templates.

+1) If you are not using arduino, you can de-init the component submodule by using the command `git submodule deinit components/arduino-esp32`
+  * To reinit use `git supmodule init components/arduino-esp32 && git supmodule update`

 2) If you want to user setup() and loop() you must set it in the **sdkconfig**
   * __makemenu -> components --> start arduino on boot__

-3) If the libraries will not compile, IE BT and Wifi, you will need to activate them in the **sdkconfig --> components** then it will build
+3) If the libraries will not compile, IE BT and Wifi, you will need to activate them in the **sdkconfig --> components** then it will build.

 4) In both cases, your main source fil needs to be a .cpp file, else the arduino sdk build will fail
     * If you are using app_main(), it needs to be preceeded by `extern "C"`

 4) Reference: https://github.com/espressif/arduino-esp32#using-as-esp-idf-component

-5) If you are not using arduino, you can delete symbolic link and comment out include directory in top level **CMakeLists.txt**

-### Notes regarding CLion editor and its behavior.
+#### Notes regarding CLion editor and its behavior.
 1) All of the various targets should work with the indexer.
 IF NOT, make sure the main/src director is marked as a 'project source' defined via the RMB menu.